SvenMichaelKlose/tre/WISHLIST.md

     x)
 ```

-# VAR inside functions instead of LET.
+## VAR inside functions instead of LET.

-# Warn/error when accessing undefined vars somehow.
+## Warn/error when accessing undefined vars somehow.

-# Misc
+## Misc

 {} instead of (new).

-# Literal arrays
+## Literal arrays

-# . instead of &REST
+## . instead of &REST

-# Only import target-specific environment functions that are required, like imports from host environment..
+## Only import target-specific environment functions that are required, like imports from host environment..

+## CL target: move DEFVARs (without inits) before imports.